Forest-Economics-Goettingen/optimLanduse/README.md

 This chapter provides a brief overview over the package functions (Fig.
 1).
-For detailed information about methodological background, functions, and workflow please refer to Husmann et al. (n.d.) listed in the
+For detailed information about methodological background, functions, and workflow please also refer to Husmann et al. (n.d.).
+We further refer the reader to the respective help pages of the package for more information.
-<a href="#7.
-Suggested">suggested citation</a> section.
-We also refer
-the reader to the respective help pages of the package for more information. *CP: Der letzte Satz kommt etwas unvermittelt.
-Meint ihr
-hier: The package requires the lpSolveApi function of the lpSolveApi package oder so in der Art? “comes from” ist n.m.E. genglisch* *VVG:
-Habe es hier gelöscht und einfach in Zeile 95 verfrachtet.
-Da wo wir bei coefObjective beschreiben, dass lpSolve genutzt wird.*

 <p align="center">
 <img width="781.6" height="452" src="./man/figures/flowchart.png">